broadinstitute/polyphonia/README.md

 `--out-figures`

-If you enter at least one plate map file, polyphonia will generate a visualization of the plate with each well colored by and labelled with the number of iSNVs, or positions with intrahost variation (base substitutions only) passing our [allele filtering thresholds](#allele-filtering-thresholds).
+If you enter at least one plate map file, polyphonia will generate a visualization of the plate with each well colored by and labelled with the number of iSNVs, or positions with intrahost variation (base substitutions only) passing our [allele filtering thresholds](#allele-filtering-thresholds) and [read depth filter](#position-inclusion-thresholds).
 You might notice that some or even many wells are grey and labelled `NA` ("no data") even if the well had been mapped to a sample in a plate map.
 This is because processing [within-sample diversity files](#within-sample-diversity-files) can be very slow, and we only do it if a sample has passed [sample inclusion thresholds](#sample-inclusion-thresholds) and has at least one neighbor (which also passes [sample inclusion thresholds](#sample-inclusion-thresholds)) according to the provided [well comparison options](#well-comparison-options).
 If you would like to include all wells mapped to samples passing [sample inclusion thresholds](#sample-inclusion-thresholds), you can opt to compare all samples on a plate by entering [`--compare-plate`](#well-comparison-options).

 You can view an example of a plate map visualization of iSNVs at the [end](#output-files-1) of the [example run-through](#example-run-throughs):